Everything to Know When Taking the Kids to See Frozen the Musical

 Everything You Need to Know When Taking the Kids to See FROZEN

-Is Frozen the Broadway Musical for Kids?
+Is Frozen on Broadway Good for Kids?

 How to Prepare Your Kids to See FROZEN the Broadway Musical

 For some kids, this may be their first Broadway show.
 To help prepare them for this exciting and new experience, I recommend teaching the basics of theatre etiquette.
 I also recommend watching performance videos on YouTube, sitting quietly and applauding afterwards to get them into the swing of it.
 And remember, while we all know the words to “Let It Go,” singing and talking are not permitted during the performance.